 What do paralysis ticks look like?

-The appearance varies between species, below is an image of the Ixodes holocyclus tick, found in Australia.
+The appearance varies between species, below is an image of the Ixodes holocyclus tick, located in Australia.

 Ticks have 4 stages (moults) of life and require three hosts (either the same or different species) to complete their lifecycle, dropping off their host and re-attaching during each moult.
 The amount of time this take is dependent on the environmental temperature.
 The tick is capable of injecting a neurotoxin into the cat during the larval, nymph and adult stages, however, the largest amount of toxin comes from the adult female.